 Do I have to use sausage in Bolognese Sauce?

 No, you don’t.
-As I mentioned earlier depending upon the region of Italy you’re in, the type of meats could be different.
-You can use any of these meats in your sauce, combining various types of meat or one single type.
+As I mentioned earlier, depending upon the region of Italy you’re in, the type of meat could be different.
+You can use any of these meats in your sauce, combining various kinds of meat or one single type.

 - ground chuck